marisacb3/marisacb3/README.md

 ### Hi 👋 I'm María Isabel Cabrera Bermejo
+- 🎓 Computer Engineer
+- 📚 Studying for a Master's degree in Computer Engineering
-- 💻 Working as researcher at the University of Jaén
+- 💻 Working as researcher in Intelligent Systems and Data Mining (SiMiDat) group of the University of Jaén

 <!--
 **marisacb3/marisacb3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.